openpnp/openpnp/Neoden4-Getting-Started.md

 ### Building Openpnp application

-Get Eclipse (I used 32-bit, JDK 8 32-bit), pull the neoden4camera_jna branch from
+Get Eclipse, pull the neoden4camera_jna branch from https://github.com/MatSpy/openpnp/commits/neoden4camera_jna .
-https://github.com/MatSpy/openpnp/commits/neoden4camera_jna .

 Some other notes in this one on importing the maven project